Davide Bramati

 Davide Bramati (born 28 June 1968, in Vaprio d'Adda) is a former Italian professional road bicycle racer who last rode at the UCI ProTeam level with the Quick-Step–Innergetic team, which he joined in 2003 debuting for them at the Tour Down Under in Australia.

-He retired as a professional cyclist in 2006, when he began his new career of team manager.
-He currently holds this position with the team of Patrick Lefevere.
+He retired as a professional cyclist in 2006, when he transitioned to team manager.
+In 2015, he was Etixx–Quick-Step's sports director.